BeboFekry/I-Care-Smart-Doctor/README.md

 Can locate the fraction in bones location and make a rectangles on them

+**Methodology:** Developed Yolo segmentation model to locate the Fraction on the bone X-ray.

 ---

 **Chest Diseases Detection From Xray Scan**